atweb3-io/celo-community-rpc/README.md

 1. The workflow runs at midnight UTC every day
 2. It can also be triggered manually from the Actions tab
-3. It creates a pull request with the updated RPC server lists
+3. It creates a pull request with the updated RPC server lists (requires the `GH_PAT` secret)
 4. The pull request can be reviewed and merged by a maintainer

+> **Note:** The workflow requires a GitHub Personal Access Token (stored as `GH_PAT` secret) to create pull requests, as the default `GITHUB_TOKEN` may have limited permissions depending on repository settings.

 ### Running the Update Script Manually